Blu3wolf/BMS-Docs/Acronyms.md

 ETA | Estimated Time of Arrival |
 ETE | Estimated Time Enroute |
-EWS | Electronic Warfare System | BMS window used for planning countermeasure systems EXT | External |
+EWS | Electronic Warfare System | BMS window used for planning countermeasure systems EXP or EXP1 / 2 | Expand | Expand Field Of View allows pilot to get a closer look at sensor output such as the HSD.
+EXT | External |
 F-ACK | Fault Acknowledge |
 FAC | Forward Air Controller | The guy bossing the hog around FAC(A) | Forward Air Controller Airborne | A pilot telling other pilots how to fly CAS FAIL | Fail | e.g. A test has failed.
-FCR | Fire Control Radar | An MFD page displaying radar information FEBA | Forward Edge of Battle Area |
+FCR | Fire Control Radar | An MFD page displaying radar information FDBK | Feedback | DED EWS page option.
+FEBA | Forward Edge of Battle Area |
 FENCE | Fence | A boundary separating hostile and friendly forces FENCE Check | A list of checks a pilot must perform in flight to ensure switches are setup for combat.